CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: Introduction

-The charmless decay of B mesons to three hadrons is predominantly governed by a quasi-two-body process involving an intermediate resonance state, and the effects of resonance can be accurately described using the Breit-Wigner (BW) formalism.
-This decay process encompasses two distinct interference amplitudes between the weak phase and the strong phase.
-The weak phase is associated with the Cabibbo-Kobayashi-Maskawa (CKM) matrix, while the strong phase arises from rescattering or other mechanisms during the two-body decay process.
-We aim to investigate the CP asymmetry of vector meson resonance in the three-body decay of B mesons using the perturbative QCD method (pQCD).
-With a comprehensive exploration of CP asymmetry, various approaches have been employed to describe the multibody decays of B mesons, including QCD factorization (QCDF) \cite{Yuan:2023ujm} and perturbative QCD (pQCD) \cite{Shi:2022ggo}.
-The application of various methodologies can induce significant phase differences, thereby exerting an impact on the CP asymmetry observed in the weak decay process of B mesons.
-The Sudakov factor is incorporated into PQCD to effectively suppress the non-perturbative contribution, while the non-perturbative component is included in the hadronic wave function.
-The determination of the wave function can be achieved once experimental data are validated.
-The PQCD method in the decay of B-meson two-body non-leptonic decay has been demonstrated to be consistent with experimental observations for the majority of decay channels.
-The two-body decay process corresponding to the B meson has indeed been established and further expanded into various three-body decay processes, owing to the adoption of the finite width approximation.
+The charmless decay of B mesons to three hadrons is predominantly governed by a quasi-two-body process involving an intermediate resonance state, the effects of resonance can be accurately described using the Breit-Wigner (BW) formalism.
+We aim to investigate the CP asymmetry of vector meson resonance in the three-body decay of B meson using the PQCD method.
+With a comprehensive exploration of CP asymmetry, various approaches have been employed to describe the multibody decays of B mesons, including QCD factorization (QCDF) \cite{Yuan:2023ujm,Huber:2016xod} and PQCD \cite{Shi:2022ggo,Chang:2024qxl}.
+In the decay process of the B meson, different methods introduce different phases, thereby affecting the value of CP asymmetry.
+In the QCDF method, the b-quark mass $m_b$ is taken to approach infinity in the decay of the B meson, while neglecting the higher-order contribution of $1/m_b$.
+The consideration is solely focused on the longitudinal momentum, while the transverse momentum, being relatively small in magnitude, can be disregarded when compared to its longitudinal counterpart \cite{Beneke:2021rjf}.
+The PQCD approach preserves the $k_T$ transverse momentum, selects an appropriate scale and introduces Sudakov factors to resolve endpoint divergences \cite{Hua:2020usv,Yang:2022ebu}.